Skip to main content

 For megaproject stakeholders, a PML study is a critical starting point for increasing their understanding of a probable exposure and informing appropriate insurance strategies.
 Most construction insurers see PMLs as sufficient for satisfying their internal parameters for identifying and quantifying potential exposure.

 If a stakeholder is interested in taking a more conservative approach, knowing the MFL may be valuable.
-However, the usefulness of a MFL study can vary for construction placement.
-In some cases, MFL studies will produce numbers very close to the total insurable value of the construction project.
+However, the usefulness of a MFL study can vary.
+In some cases, MFL studies will produce numbers very close to the total insurable value of the asset.
 Definitions of the worst-case scenario that triggers the MFL can be subjective and can include highly unlikely events or combinations of multiple severe events.
-These attributes would need to be considered to understand the intended usage of the loss study and its potential benefits as a risk management tool.

 The advantages of undertaking a PML study